The Godless Girl is one that took me totally by surprise.

 © Danny Fortune

 The Godless Girl (1929).
-Dir.: Cecil B. DeMille.
-Scr.: Jeanie Macpherson; titles by Macpherson and Beulah Marie Dix.
+Director: Cecil B. DeMille.
+Screenplay: Jeanie Macpherson; titles by Macpherson and Beulah Marie Dix.
 Cast: Lina Basquette, George Duryea (a.k.a.
 Tom Keene), Marie Prevost, Noah Beery, Eddie Quillan, Clarence Burton, Hedwiga Reicher, Kate Price, Julia Faye, Dick Alexander, Mary Jane Irving.